hmziqrs/flutter-ui-designs/personalNotes.md

 - Error was produced when I attached my `AppLocalizations.delegate`.
 - I started adding logs & stripping code in `AppLocalizations.dart`.
 Found `AppLocalizations.load()` was the issue.
 - In android app couldn't get past `rootBundle.loadString()`.
-- In this <a href="https://github.com/flutter/flutter/issues/24703" target="_link6">github issue</a> it mentions that `loadString()` use `compute()` method. which basically spawns a new isolate(sort of new thread in dart).
+- In this <a href="https://github.com/flutter/flutter/issues/24703" target="_link6">github issue</a> it mentions that `loadString()` use `compute()` method.
+Which basically spawns a new isolate(sort of new thread in dart).
-- According to the theory I came up in this journey is App basically runs as isolate & when the app spawns a new isolate then it cause some sync conflict with driver as driver is connected to main isolate (the App) & isn't aware of the existence or depends on any other isolates spawn by app.
+- According to the theory which I came up in this journey is App basically runs as isolate & when the app spawns a new isolate it cause some sync conflict with driver as driver is connected to main isolate (the App) & isn't aware of the existence or depends on any other isolates spawn by app.
 - Now changing `rootBundle.loadString()` to `rootBundle.load()` & doing my custom parsing did solve the issue.
 - It all could've been avoided if documentation had notes about it.
 - If you're wondering why It worked on windows & linux not on android my theory is in desktop environment `compute()` must've done operation so fast that It didn't left the main isolate hanging because native desktop apps running on OS are way faster than android app running on device or emulator.